Ferry from Athens (Piraeus) to Heraklion

 Can I travel on the ferry from Athens (Piraeus) to Heraklion with a car?

-Yes, you can transfer your vehicle on the ferry Piraeus-Heraklion.
+Yes, you can transfer your vehicle on the ferry from Athens (Piraeus) to Heraklion.

-Ferry companies in Greece are usually quite flexible when it comes to luggage size and weight.
+Ferry companies in Greece are usually quite flexible regarding luggage size and weight.
 You can keep your luggage next to you or store your bags and suitcases in the designated luggage area on the ferry to Heraklion.

 The majority of the ferries that travel from Athens to Heraklion have cabins as well as numbered seats.

-Prices for bed cabins range from €60 to €150, depending on the cabin size, the number of people in the cabin and the ferry company.
+Prices for bed cabins range from €60 to €150, depending on the ferry company.